-Plus two PE activity courses are required.
+Plus, two PE activity courses are required.
 Wellness courses do not fulfill the PE requirement.

-Students will be required to schedule a minimum of FOUR days during the program for observation in specialty units, clinical experiences, examinations and/or preceptorships.
+Students will be required to schedule a minimum of FOUR days outside of the scheduled class day during the program for observation in specialty units, clinical experiences, examinations and/or preceptorships.

-These courses are required prior to taking Nursing Courses in the One-Year Registered Nurse (Bridge) Track
+These courses are required prior to taking Nursing Courses in the One-Year Registered Nurse (Bridge) track.